gwcoffey/gwcoffey.com/hugo/content/posts/2023-05-06-i-am-not-a-scientist/index.md

 ---
-title: I Am Not A Scientist
+title: I have a theory
 date: 2023-05-06
 summary: A Poem
 tags: